 It’s not so difficult to plan your own Ijen hike.
 You just need a bit of orientation, some preparation and you’re good to go.
 Below, I share with you the full guide to Ijen hike with all the information that you need to make a successful trip to Kawah Ijen.

 The plan goes from Bali to Ijen, but can also be done in reverse.
-If you have some additional time you can connect it with a trip to Bromo volcano, which we also did on our own.
+If you have some additional time you can connect it with a Mount Bromo hike and a sunrise trip, which we also did on our own.
 The full itinerary of our 10 day Indonesia trip can be found here.
-To read how to climb Bromo with no tour and no crowds have a look at my post – coming soon!

 The prices are in Indonesian Rupiah and valid as for the end of 2017.